jdiazvarela/compileC/README.md

 glfw
 ```

 That is all.

-I'll add stuff if i need it.
+I'll add stuff wen needed.

 # Example

-This projects contains an example (C project) that gives a basic idea of what i was looking to do with the compilation script.
+This project it is more o less structured as a C project that gives a basic idea of what i was looking to do with the compilation script.

-To compile just run:
+Clone and run:

 ```bash
 ./compileC.sh
 ```

-And you will get something like this:
+you will get something like this:

 ```txt
  2023-08-13 23:30:34 : file modified since last time 'dll.d/module-A/main.c'